Community-Cleanup/Co-Cleanup-Docs/README.md

 **How should we break down the chosen items into daily increments?**

-Elaborating on these topics we would discuss what we would like to achieve during the sprint and the value that would bring to the project.
-We then moved items from the product backlog that were necessary to complete the sprint, and delegated how we would complete these items.
-Finally each of the items moved from the backlog was broken down into an increment that would be achievable to be completed in one day.

 To help with tracking the tasks in each week's sprint we used a Gantt chart.
-The Gantt chart we used was a Trello power-up created by TeamGantt which made it easy to move Kanban cards in the backlog into each sprint’s Gantt chart.
+The Gantt chart we used was a Trello power-up created by TeamGantt, making it easy to move tasks in the backlog into each sprint.

 #### *Daily Standups*

-The purpose of our teams morning standup was to discuss the progress towards the sprint goal and adapt the backlog as necessary.
-As we were a small team of just two, on top of our morning stand-up (during core days) we were in frequent communication throughout the day discussing any challenges or re-evaluating the daily plan.
+The purpose of our team's morning standup (during core days) was to discuss the progress towards the sprint goal and adapt the backlog as necessary.
+As we were a small team of just two, on top of our morning stand-up we were in frequent communication throughout the day discussing any challenges or re-evaluating the daily plan.

 #### *Sprint Reviews*

-The purpose of our sprint reviews is to review what was accomplished during the Sprint, adjust the product backlog, and determine future adaptations.
+The purpose of our sprint reviews is to review what was accomplished during the Sprint, adjust the product backlog, and determine future adaptations to the project.

 ## Sprint 1